petherin/architecturalkatas/hotdiggetydog/readme.md

 #### Risks
 * AWS Cognito
   * If we use AWS Cognito for authentication, authorisation and permissions and roles for users using OAuth2.0 and Google/Facebook, etc logins, it will be a risk if the dev team aren't familiar with Cognito or OAuth 2.0.
+* Custom Authentication and Authorisation
+  * Dev team would need to know how to implement their own auth.

 #### Non-Functionals